membraneframework/membrane_tutorials/videoroom/6_ImplementingClientsApplication.md

 mix phx.server
 ```

-visit the following page in your browser:
+Then, visit the following page in your browser:
 <br>
 [http://localhost:4000](http://localhost:4000)
 <br>